 This document describes the coding conventions and concepts that power PKP’s applications.
-It is written for software developers who want to fix bugs, add new features, and contribute code to OJS and OMP.
+It is written for software developers who want to fix bugs, add new features, and contribute code to OJS, OMP or OPS.

 If you are not a coder, please consult our user documentation.

-OJS (Open Journal Systems) and OMP (Open Monograph Press) are open-source platforms for open access scholarly publishing.
+Open Journal Systems (OJS), Open Monograph Press (OMP), and Open Preprint Press (OPS) are open-source platforms for open access scholarly publishing.
 They provide web-based tools to manage the submission, peer-review, copyediting and publishing of scholarly works.
+Or, in the case of OPS, the submission, moderation and posting of preprints by scholars.

-These platforms are used to run everything from small, independent presses or journals to large national infrastructures powering hundreds of journals.
+These platforms are used to run everything from small, independent presses or journals to large national infrastructures powering hundreds of journals or thousands of preprints.

 This guide will help you learn how to contribute code to the project.
 It is written as a high-level introduction to the application structure and the most common utilities you will need to begin working with the code.